-- A. Sketch plan fee.
-Prior to submitting a sketch plan, the applicant must pay the application fee as set by the Town Council in the Windham Fee Schedule. - B. Application fee.
-An application for subdivision review must be accompanied by the applicable fee in the Windham Fee Schedule.
-This fee is intended to cover the cost of administrative processing of the application, including notification, advertising, mailings, and similar costs.
-The fee shall not be refundable.
-This application fee must be paid to the municipality, and evidence of payment of the fee must be included with the application. - C. Consulting, review and construction observation fees. - (1) Applicability.
-Notwithstanding any other provision(s) of this chapter, Articles 1 through 12 (the "code"), to the contrary, and in addition to such fees as are otherwise specified by the code, the Town shall assess fees to cover 100% of its costs related to independent geotechnical, hydrologic, engineering, planning, legal, and similar professional consulting services incurred in the review and post-approval inspections of site plan applications.
-Such fees shall be subject to the following limitations: - (a) Such fees shall only be as expressly provided by this § 120-909C; - (b) Such consultation shall be limited to reasonable and necessary review, as allowed by the pertinent ordinance, which exceeds the expertise of Town staff or their ability to review the application materials within the time limits otherwise required by law or ordinance; - (c) Such fees shall be assessed only to recover costs directly associated with review and post-approval inspection of the application submitted by the applicant to whom they are assessed; - (d) Such fees shall be reasonable in amount, based upon the consulting time involved and the complexity of the review; - (e) The results of the consultation for which such fees are assessed shall be available for public review, but such results shall be deemed to have been made solely for the benefit of the Town of Windham and shall remain its property; and - (f) Such fees shall be assessed for the privilege of review and shall be payable without regard to consultation results or the outcome of the application. - (2) Escrow account establishment and administration.
-An escrow account shall be established with the Town by the applicant to guarantee payment in advance of actual fees assessed pursuant to this § 120-909C.
-The original deposit shall be an amount specific to the application, as accorded elsewhere in this code.
-If the balance in the escrow account shall be drawn down by 75%, the Town shall notify the applicant and require that an additional amount be deposited to cover the cost of remaining work before any such remaining work is undertaken.
-The Town shall continue to notify the applicant and require that any such additional amount(s) be deposited whenever the balance of the account is drawn down by 75% of the original deposit.
+- 1. Applicability.
+Notwithstanding any other provision(s) of the Town's Land Use Ordinance, Sections 100 through 1200 (the "Code"), to the contrary, and in addition to such fees as are otherwise specified by the Code, the Town shall assess fees to cover 100 percent of its costs related to independent geotechnical, hydrologic, engineering, planning, legal, and similar professional consulting services incurred in the review and post-approval inspections of site plan applications.
+Such fees shall be subject to the following limitations: - (a) Such fees shall only be as expressly provided by this Subsection 909.C.; - (b) Such consultation shall be limited to reasonable and necessary review, as allowed by the pertinent ordinance, which exceeds the expertise of Town staff or their ability to review the application materials within the time limits otherwise required by law or Ordinance. - (c) Such fees shall be assessed only to recover costs directly associated with review and post-approval inspection of the application submitted by the applicant to whom they are assessed; - (d) Such fees shall be reasonable in amount, based upon the consulting time involved and the complexity of the review; - (e) The results of the consultation for which such fees are assessed shall be available for public review, but such results shall be deemed to have been made solely for the benefit of the Town of Windham and shall remain its property; and - (f) Such fees shall be assessed for the privilege of review and shall be payable without regard to consultation results or the outcome of the application. - 2.
+Escrow Account Establishment and Administration.
+An escrow account shall be established with the Town by the applicant to guarantee payment in advance of actual fees assessed pursuant to this Subsection 909.C.
+The original deposit shall be an amount specific to the application, as accorded elsewhere in this Code.
+If the balance in the escrow account shall be drawn down by 75 percent, the Town shall notify the applicant and require that an additional amount be deposited to cover the cost of remaining work before any such remaining work is undertaken.
+The Town shall continue to notify the applicant and require that any such additional amount(s) be deposited whenever the balance of the account is drawn down by 75 percent of the original deposit.
 Any excess amount deposited with the Town in advance shall be promptly refunded to the applicant after final action on the application.